When I Die

 —

-What happens whe I die?
+What happens when I die?
 This question haunts me.
 I’m worried about my relatives who, without me being around, would be left with a technological and non-technological mess I’m leaving behind.
 I’m worried that the day I’m gone they’ll learn about the scope and complexity of things they depend on.

 Here I’m exploring some ways to mitigate these problems and make their lives easier.